wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

 ### Myelinated fiber models

-The `CreateAxon_Myel.hoc` file is loaded in `Wrapper.hoc` if the user chooses either `“MRG_DISCRETE”` or `“MRG_INTERPOLATION”`.
-The length of each section in NEURON varies depending on both the diameter and the “FiberGeometry” mode chosen in ***Sim***.
+The `CreateAxon_Myel.hoc` file is loaded in `Wrapper.hoc` if the user chooses either `"MRG_DISCRETE"` or `"MRG_INTERPOLATION"`.
+The length of each section in NEURON varies depending on both the diameter and the "FiberGeometry" mode chosen in ***Sim***.

 #### MRG discrete diameter (as previously published)

-The “FiberGeometry” mode `“MRG_DISCRETE”` in ***Sim*** instructs the program to simulate a double cable structure for mammalian myelinated fibers {cite:p}`McIntyre2004,McIntyre2002`.
-In the pipeline, we refer to this model as `“MRG_DISCRETE”` since the model’s geometric parameters were originally published for a *discrete* list of fiber diameters: 1, 2, 5.7, 7.3, 8.7, 10, 11.5, 12.8, 14.0, 15.0, and 16.0 μm.
-Since the MRG fiber model has distinct geometric dimensions for each fiber diameter, the parameters are stored in `config/system/fiber_z.json` as lists in the `“MRG_DISCRETE”` JSON Object, where a value’s index corresponds to the index of the discrete diameter in “diameters”.
+The "FiberGeometry" mode `"MRG_DISCRETE"` in ***Sim*** instructs the program to simulate a double cable structure for mammalian myelinated fibers {cite:p}`McIntyre2004,McIntyre2002`.
+In the pipeline, we refer to this model as `"MRG_DISCRETE"` since the model’s geometric parameters were originally published for a *discrete* list of fiber diameters: 1, 2, 5.7, 7.3, 8.7, 10, 11.5, 12.8, 14.0, 15.0, and 16.0 μm.
+Since the MRG fiber model has distinct geometric dimensions for each fiber diameter, the parameters are stored in `config/system/fiber_z.json` as lists in the `"MRG_DISCRETE"` JSON Object, where a value’s index corresponds to the index of the discrete diameter in "diameters".
 The parameters are used by the Fiberset class to create `fibersets/` (i.e., coordinates to probe `potentials/` from COMSOL) for MRG fibers.

 #### MRG interpolated diameters

-The `“FiberGeometry”` mode `“MRG_INTERPOLATION”` in ***Sim*** instructs the program to simulate a double cable structure for mammalian myelinated fibers for any diameter fiber between 2 and 16 µm (throws an error if not in this range) by using an *interpolation* over the originally published fiber geometries {cite:p}`McIntyre2004,McIntyre2002`.
-In the pipeline, we refer to this model as `“MRG_INTERPOLATION”` since it enables the user to simulate any fiber diameter between the originally published diameters.
+The `"FiberGeometry"` mode `"MRG_INTERPOLATION"` in ***Sim*** instructs the program to simulate a double cable structure for mammalian myelinated fibers for any diameter fiber between 2 and 16 µm (throws an error if not in this range) by using an *interpolation* over the originally published fiber geometries {cite:p}`McIntyre2004,McIntyre2002`.
+In the pipeline, we refer to this model as `"MRG_INTERPOLATION"` since it enables the user to simulate any fiber diameter between the originally published diameters.

-The parameters in the `“MRG_INTERPOLATION”` JSON Object in `config/system/fiber_z.json` are used by the Fiberset class to create `fibersets/` (i.e., coordinates at which to sample `potentials/` from COMSOL) for interpolated MRG fibers.
-Since the parameter values relate to fiber “diameter” as a continuous variable, the expressions for all the dimensions that change with fiber diameter, as shown in Figure A, are stored as a String that is computed using Python’s built-in `“eval()”` function.
+The parameters in the `"MRG_INTERPOLATION"` JSON Object in `config/system/fiber_z.json` are used by the Fiberset class to create `fibersets/` (i.e., coordinates at which to sample `potentials/` from COMSOL) for interpolated MRG fibers.
+Since the parameter values relate to fiber "diameter" as a continuous variable, the expressions for all the dimensions that change with fiber diameter, as shown in Figure A, are stored as a String that is computed using Python’s built-in `"eval()"` function.

 ![Inline image](../uploads/9baecd20e1604f988861fb36945ab50d/Picture12.jpg)

 Figure A. Piecewise polynomial fits to published MRG fiber parameters.
 Single quadratic fits were used for all parameters except for internode length, which has a linear fit below 5.643 µm (using MRG data at 2 and 5.7 µm) and a single quadratic fit at diameters greater than or equal to 5.643 µm (using MRG data >= 5.7 µm); 5.643 µm is the fiber diameter at which the linear and quadratic fits intersected.
 The fiber diameter is the diameter of the myelin.
-“Paranode 1” is the MYSA section, “paranode 2” is the FLUT section, and “internode” is the STIN section.
-The axon diameter is the same for the node of Ranvier and MYSA (“node diameter”), as well as for the FLUT and STIN (“axon diameter”).
+"Paranode 1" is the MYSA section, "paranode 2" is the FLUT section, and "internode" is the STIN section.
+The axon diameter is the same for the node of Ranvier and MYSA ("node diameter"), as well as for the FLUT and STIN ("axon diameter").
 The node and MYSA lengths are fixed at 1 and 3 μm, respectively, for all fiber diameters.

 We compared fiber activation thresholds between the originally published MRG fiber models and the interpolated MRG ultrastructure (evaluated at